SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture7_Hash_Tables.md

            > In the most extreme case, these item's hash location is exactly
            > the deleted one, shift them back by one slot, making the first
            > item in its hash location and other items behind their hash
-           > location, this is totaly correct.
+           > location, this is totally correct.

    * How to handle unique keys